 photography by: Omri Westmark

-As one might expect from a kingdom, even if a miniscule one, Oyotunji boasts a royal palace where the current ruler, Oba Adejuyigbe Adefunmi II, and his family members reside.
-The royal complex includes several public buildings and shrines, designed with the utmost attention to details.
-In fact, some of the people who took part in the construction works have previously traveled to Africa, where they were educated by locals on how to authentically build a Yoruba Palace.
+As one might expect from a kingdom, even if a minuscule one, Oyotunji boasts a royal palace where the current ruler, Oba Adejuyigbe Adefunmi II, and his family members reside.
+The royal complex includes several public buildings and shrines, designed with the utmost attention to detail.
+In fact, some of the people who took part in the construction have previously traveled to Africa, where they were educated by locals on how to authentically build a Yoruba palace.

 The main gate of the royal complex